-- New visa applications: The Immigration Office has announced that, for the time being, visa applications can no longer be submitted and visas can no longer be issued, with the exception of visas for travellers with an essential function or need. - Visa applications already submitted: The Immigration Office will further examine visa applications already submitted.
-However, in the event of a positive decision, the visa will not be issued immediately, except in the case of an applicant with an essential function or need. - Visa application already granted: Persons who have already been granted a visa are strongly advised to postpone non-essential travel.
+- New visa applications: The Immigration Office has announced that, for the time being, visa applications can no longer be submitted and visas can no longer be issued, with the exception of visas for travellers with an essential function or need.
+With regard to visa applications relating to family reunification, the Immigration Office will take into account the measures taken to combat COVID-19 and the negative impact they may have on the conditions and deadlines for family reunification (e.g. age requirement, proof that the sponsor has stable, regular and sufficient income, housing or insurance). - Visa applications already submitted: The Immigration Office will further examine visa applications already submitted.
+However, in the event of a positive decision, the visa will not be issued immediately, except in the case of an applicant with an essential function or need.
+A distinction has to be made between: - 1.
+Short stay: The visa may be issued after the situation has been normalised, provided that the applicant still meets the entry conditions. - 2.
+Long stay: The visa may be issued after the situation has been normalised and without any additional formalities.
+In case of family reunification, the condition is that the administrative situation of the relevant person still allows it. - Visa application already granted: Persons who have already been granted a visa are strongly advised to postpone non-essential travel.
 It will be possible to apply for a new visa if the validity period of the visa issued for the postponed travel is not sufficient for the duration of the new travel.
+The following documents must be submitted: